 DISTRICT EDUCATION

 Director Roberts noted the final special meeting will be held at the Village Center from 6:30 pm to 8 pm on Tuesday, July 29, 2014.
-This is the last in a series of four special meeting scheduled to inform the homeowners of the District financial challenges and entrance sign discussions.
+This is the last in a series of four special meetings scheduled to inform the homeowners of the District financial challenges in advance of the November 2014 election.
 The meeting will be held at the Village Center on Tuesday, July 29 from 6:30 pm to 8 pm.
 Director Bierman will send an email to the homeowners to remind of the meeting.
 In addition, the Directors will distribute handouts door to door to encourage attendance at the final special meeting.

-Director McAskin reported the residents seem supportive of a mill levy increase.
+Director McAskin reported that the residents in attendance at the second special meeting (the joint meeting with the HOA) seemed generally supportive of a mill levy increase.
 After reviewing the 2014 Election Calendar, the board discussed the need for a mill levy increase and a mill levy which the homeowners will find acceptable.
 Director McAskin will draft the ballot question and forward the draft to the other Directors as well as Rick Kron for review.

 DISTRICT SERVICE PLAN

 The Directors discussed the need for a District Service Plan to limit the activities of the current and future boards.
 Director Bierman stressed limiting the utilization of District funds and the scope of duties of the Board of Directors will increase the likelihood of a yes vote on a mill levy increase.
-The Directors discussed the inclusion or lack thereof, of the entrance signs.
-Director McAskin noted the signs could be included as a power in the service plan, however, the Board could elect to not exercise the power.
+The Directors discussed the inclusion or lack thereof, of a specific reference to the neighborhood entrance signs.
+Director McAskin noted that maintenance of the signs could be included as a specific power in the service plan, however, the Board could elect to not exercise the power.

 ADJOURNMENT